 What Is A Work Breakdown Structure (WBS)?

-As you can see from the graphic, the WBS is a hierarchy of things that the project will produce.
-The hierarchical structure is usually two to four levels deep.
-The WBS also shows how individual tasks are related to one another by highlighting task dependencies.
+As you can see, the WBS is a hierarchy of things that the project will produce, usually two to four levels deep.
+It also shows how individual tasks are related to one another by highlighting task dependencies.

-Before we go into further detail, I wanted to explain a few terms that I use in this article:
+Before we go into further detail, here are some definitions of terms that I’ll use in this article:

 - Baseline: An initial estimate of the scope of work required to deliver a project